microsoft/WhatTheHack/032-MLOpsFromScratch/Student/Challenge-04.md

 -   Using a YAML file that represents the entire pipeline.
 -   Using a classic GUI pipeline & adding tasks sequentially.

+Use whichever approach your team is most comfortable with.

 We can setup Continuous Deployment (CID) trigger for every `Release` pipeline.
 The pipeline shows how to operationalize the scoring image and promote it safely across different environments.

 ## Description